rishabh-os/Temdex/README.md

 This app is a community-driven project, and I welcome contributions from other Temtem fans.
 If you have information or updates to share, please open a pull request.

-The assets used for the app are too large to be uploaded on GitHub, and must be downloaded separately from the official release.

 ## Acknowledgements
 This app would not have been possible without the following projects: